M/M books with a pinch of history, a swirl of mystery, and a cupful of romance...

 ‛We will pay, of course,’ the voice added.

-Emily closed her mouth again.
+Adam closed his mouth again.

 "Oh my, this was a hoot!
 A truly fun and intense read, especially when the naughty Spirit shows up." - Maureen on Goodreads

 "...one of those charming, offbeat, feel-good books I'll enjoy reading again and again." - Ellie Thomas, author of the Twelve Letters series